 B.J.
-Thomas' "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song."
-The success of the single released in advance of his current "Reunion" album has served the dual purpose of starting his new ABC Records tie off to a strong beginning and delivering the nine year chart veteran a country as well as pop audience for the first time.
+Thomas' "(Hey Won't You Play) Another Somebody Done more major acts are releasing singles, and charting high with Somebody Wrong Song."
+The them, far in advance of album success of the single released in product containing the hit, the advance of his current "Reunion" album has served the effectiveness of the practice seems to be emerging as a threedual purpose of starting his new ABC Records tie off to a strong beginning and delivering the An analysis of The Singles nine year chart veteran a country Chart reveals that the majority of as well as pop audience for the "name" recording artists taking first time.